-This is the submission version of the Neighbourhood Plan for Great Bowden.
+This is the referendum version of the Neighbourhood Plan for Great Bowden.

 The six-week Regulation 14 consultation of the draft Plan was completed on 27 July 2017 and subsequent amendments made following comments from residents and stakeholders.
-This revised Plan is now submitted to Harborough District Council for a further period of consultation prior to being passed to an Independent Examiner.
-If found satisfactory, the document will be presented to the Parish residents in a referendum vote to 'Make' the Neighbourhood Plan.
+The revised Plan was submitted to Harborough District Council for a further period of consultation prior to being passed to an Independent Examiner.
+The independent examiner published their final report dated the 13th March 2018.
+The examiner recommended to Harborough District Council that the Plan, subject to modifications made in the report, proceeds to referendum.
+Subsequently, Great Bowden Parish Council approved the recommendations in the examiner's report dated the 13th March 2018 on the 6th April and Harborough District Council also approved the report on the 9th April 2018.

-I would like to thank all members of the various groups that have helped us to get to where we are now.
+We would like to thank all members of the various groups that have helped us to get to where we are now.
 We are also grateful to Officers at Harborough District Council and the wider community for their involvement in the development of our Neighbourhood Plan.